clarajeon126/merakiold/README.md

 # technology used
 Firebase was used the database backend, and Cocoapods were used to integrate Firebase and a Gooogle Authentication.

+# instructions
+In order to download the app, a computer that runs macOS is necessary that has XCode downloaded.
+To download XCode, head to the App Store on your computer.
+Afterwards, clone the repository, and open it up through XCode.
+There will be a run button that looks like a triangle to the top left and pressing on that button will allow you to simulate the app on your computer or phone!

 # meraki was created for FBLA NLC by Jiyeon (Clara) Jeon.
 # Thank you~~